heidi37/fetd-project-7/README.md

 ## Optimizations

-- The layout is not fully responsive and does not look correct on mobile
+- The layout page needs to be refreshed in order to see the responsive layout correctly on mobile, should refresh on resize
 - Some of the color choices might not be accessible, like inactive pill sliders

 ## Lessons Learned